honeymelon-app/honeymelon/docs/guide/converting-files.md

 - **I/O**: Disk throughput may become a bottleneck
 - **Thermal**: Apple Silicon Macs handle heat well, but watch temperatures

 For 4K content or complex encoding, reduce concurrency to 1.
-For simple remux operations, you can safely increase to 4-6+.
+For simple remux operations, you can safely increase within your hardware limits.

-### Stream Selection
+### Stream Selection (Planned)

-Some advanced presets allow stream selection:

-- **Video Track**: Choose primary video stream
-- **Audio Track**: Select audio language/track
-- **Subtitles**: Include or exclude subtitle streams

-Currently, Honeymelon uses the default streams.
-Custom stream selection is planned for a future release.
+Honeymelon currently uses the default video/audio streams.
+Manual stream selection is planned for a future release.

-### Metadata Preservation

-Honeymelon preserves metadata where possible:

-- **Container Metadata**: Title, creation date, etc.
-- **Color Metadata**: Color space, primaries, transfer characteristics
-- **HDR Metadata**: HDR10, Dolby Vision (when supported by codec)

-Some metadata may be lost during transcoding depending on codec support.

 ## Common Scenarios